mike-moores/react-to-web-api/README.md

 ### 6. Adding, deleting, and updating widgets

-- [ ] Add the ability to add a widget
+- [ ] Add the ability to add a widget (HTTP POST)
 <details style="padding-left: 2em">
   <summary>More about adding a widget</summary>

-  The steps you might take to complete this could be:
+  Some steps you could take to complete this are:
   - Create a POST route on the server side in `widgets.js`.
 Test you can get a response for it in Insomnia
   - Create the database function to add a new widget.
 Call this function in your route and test it works in Insomnia
   - Create an `addWidget` function in `apiClient.js` that will make a POST request to the API route you just built